John M. Sternhagen

 When President Coolidge, with the guidance of Treasury Secretary Andrew Mellon, passed the Revenue Act of 1924, cutting overall taxes and establishing the U.S. Board of Tax Appeals.
 Coolidge selected 12 initial members of the board, most of them fellow Republicans, one of them being Sternhagen.
 He was one of a group of seven members of the Board appointed "from the public".

 Following Coolidge's appointment and Congress's confirmation, he took the oath of office with his fellow board members in the office of Under Secretary Garrard Winston on July 16, 1924.

-Three years into his service, Sternhagen met and married Gertrude Hussey (b.
-1894, d.
-1977), a socialite and former war nurse during World War I. They married on April 29, 1927 in Manhattan, New York and moved to Washington, D.C. in 1928.
+Three years into his service, Sternhagen met and married Gertrude Hussey (1894–1977), a socialite and former war nurse during World War I. They married on April 29, 1927, in Manhattan, New York and moved to Washington, D.C., in 1928.
 Sternhagen sold his stock options and bought a house on "O" Street.
 On January 13, 1930, their only child, Frances, was born while they were in D.C.
 The family became involved in many different facets of local political relations, including a long-time friendship with future Secretary of State, Dean Acheson, and his family.

 Sternhagen continued to serve on the Board until, in 1942, when it was converted into the Tax Court of the United States, thus making Sternhagen an official federal judge, and one of only two of the original board members to continue on to the Tax Court.
 It was around this time that his health began to deteriorate and his mind began to fail.
 He officially retired from the Tax Court on June 1, 1946.

-Sternhagen died in 1954 in Washington, D.C. at the age of 66.
+Sternhagen died in 1954 in Washington, D.C., at the age of 66.